Developing SSE Type MCP Services

 ## Microservices

-Next, we will start developing the product microservice and order microservice, exposing API interfaces.
+Next, we will start developing the product microservice and order microservice, and expose the API interfaces.

-First, define the types for products, inventory, and orders.
+First, we define the types for Product, Inventory, and Order.

 ```typescript